-Notice of Intent (NOI): the mechanism used to "register" for coverage under a General issuing, modifying, revoking and reissuing, terminating, monitoring and enforcing permits and imposing and enforcing pretreatment requirements under Section 307, 318, 402 and
+Notice of Intent (NOI): the mechanism used to "register" for coverage under a General Permit.

+National Pollutant Discharge Elimination System (NPDES): The national program for issuing, modifying, revoking and reissuing, terminating, monitoring and enforcing permits and imposing and enforcing pretreatment requirements under Section 307, 318, 402 and 405 of the CWA.